cwklausing/Apartment-Listing-App/README.md

 ## Frontend

 The frontend part of the application is in the client folder.

-This React app is made using create-react-app and can be started using the command `npm start`.
-The test can be run on some of the components by using the command `npm test`.
+Open the `server` directory, run `npm install`, then run `yarn start` Open the `client` directory, run `npm install`, then run `yarn start`

 ### Map View